utzcoz/utzcoz.github.io/_posts/2020-05-12-Analyze-window-resizing.markdown

 The `mClient` is `W` in `ViewRootImpl`, and it is passed to `WMS` by `Session.addToDisplay` in `ViewRootImpl.addView`.

-In `WindowState.dispatchResized`, it will invok `mClinet.resized` method to notify the resize event, actually `W.resized` method. `W.resized` will invoke `ViewRootImpl.disptachResized` method dispatch resized event continually.
+In `WindowState.dispatchResized`, it will invok `mClinet.resized` method to notify the resize event, actually `W.resized` method. `W.resized` will invoke `ViewRootImpl.dispatchResized` method dispatch resized event continually.

 ```java
 private void dispatchResized(Rect frame, Rect overscanInsets, Rect contentInsets,